 The Mission itself has an active volunteer organization that provides tours and hosts special events each year.
 Here are some of the events:

 Mission Life Days - the mission comes alive with demonstrations of the crafts and industries that enabled the missions to be successful communities.

 Village Days - show traditional skills and crafts brought to La Purisima Mission by the Chumash Indians, such as grinding acorns, making a basket, building a tule house, making stone and shell beads, shaping a tule doll, arrow making, and playing Chumash games!

 Purisima's People Day - costumed staff and docents recreate 1822 as they portray people who may have lived at the mission.

 El Pastor - costumed docents and staff are available for conversations and craft demonstrations.

+Mountain Men - Members of the American Mountain Men set up camp at La Purisima Mission twice a year, proudly displaying their equipment and skills.
 The men are eager to relate how resourceful mountain men had to be in the 1800's in order to survive in the wilderness.
 Others are busy making new clothing, repairing their equipment, or preparing a deerskin for tanning.